nov-lang/nov/README.md

 TODO: propagation in top level
 - not possible
 - panic if it's an error or a none
-- replace top level with main
+- replace top level with main and disallow statement in top level

 TODO: how to return an error?
 - err(...)
 - error(...)
 - ???

+TODO:
+  - what is the equivalent to `!void`, Result((), string)?

 TODO: sugar for concatenating multiple Result
  - proposal: replace Union with [sum types](https://docs.vlang.io/type-declarations.html#sum-types),